Battle of Ciani

-The Battle of Ciani was a battle fought in July 1015 during the German–Polish War, between the army the Holy Roman Empire led by Henry II against the forces of Duchy of Poland.
+The Battle of Ciani was fought in July 1015 during the German–Polish War, between the army the Holy Roman Empire led by Henry II against the forces of Duchy of Poland.
 It was fought near the gord of Ciani (now Zützen, Germany).
 It was won by the German forces.

 History

 During the German–Polish War, while the army of the Holy Roman Empire led by Henry II has been attacked, while passing through Lusatia, by the forces of Duchy of Poland stationed in the gord of Ciani (now Zützen, a city quarter of Golßen, Germany), near which, the battle was fought.
 It was the first major battle of the war.
 It was won by the German side, with the Polish forces being completely destroyed.